RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: A

-### Question # 21 - Cameron is worried about distributed denial- of- service (DDoS) attacks against his company’s primary web application.
+### [important] Question # 21 - Cameron is worried about distributed denial- of- service (DDoS) attacks against his company’s primary web application.
 Which of the following options will provide the most resilience against large- scale DDoS attacks?
-A.  Implement a CDN.
+A.  **Implement a CDN**.
 B.	Increase the number of servers in the web application server cluster.
 C.	Contract for DDoS mitigation services via the company’s ISP.
 D.	Increase the amount of bandwidth available from one or more ISPs.